NclRSE-Training/git-ultra-novice/_episodes/08-conflict.md

 > > {: .language-bash}
 > >
 > > ~~~
-> > [master da21b34] Use image of peasoup with sour cream instead of plain pea soup
+> > [main da21b34] Use image of peasoup with sour cream instead of plain pea soup
 > > ~~~
 > > {: .output}
 > >